pjnani12/Titanic_Survival_Prediction/README.md

 ii)Entropy:
 Measure of the randomness in the information being processed.
-lower the entropy -> higher the information gain.
+lower the entropy -> higher the information gain

 APPROACH:
 1.	gathered dataset from kaggle